Fantom-foundation/fantom-rfcs/implementations/lachesis-consensus.md

 2. Gas: The gas allocated to execute the fantom program

 *Note: Network Event Size?*
 The size of the payload must be smaller than (1372 - (transport protocol overhear)) bytes.
 This is to ensure that an event block can be transmitted over  is smaller thant the maxiumum transmission unit (MTU) of 1500 bytes (citiation).
-Events larger than to prevent decreased performance from packet fragmentation (needs evidence)
+Events larger than to prevent decreased performance from packet fragmentation (needs evidence).
+NB: current golang implementation has no limitation on event size as a node bundles all pending transactions into a single newly created event.

 ## Event Validation <a name="validation"></a>